Are you planning a visit to Mauna Kea? Use this guide to help plan your visit!

 The wind and the altitude make it pretty chilly on Mauna Kea.
 Plan for temperatures in the 30s or 40s (Fahrenheit).

 Before the sun sets, you’ll probably be fine with just layers.
 After the sun sets, you’ll want to add gloves, close-fitting hats that won’t fly away, and blankets.

 TIP: See if you can borrow a beach towel from your hotel to use as a blanket.
 That’ll help you cut-down on things you have to pack.

 What else should you bring?

 Food and water.
 There are a limited variety of sandwiches and snacks in the visitor center.
 If you want more options, bring along your own food.
-You’ll likely be on Mauna Kea for several hours, so plan to eat during that time.
+You’ll likely be on the mountain for several hours, so plan to eat during that time.

 Entertainment.
 You have to park in the parking lot well before the star-gazing program starts.
 Bring along something to keep yourself and your group entertained while you wait.
 Books, magazines, or cards can help pass the time.

 Once you arrive at the Visitor Information Station, you’ll have the option to park and stay there or go on to the summit.
 Even if you plan to go to the summit, it might be a good idea to wait for 1/2 an hour to an hour at the visitor center to acclimate yourself to the altitude.

 After you’ve visited the summit, park in the visitor center parking lot.
 Then ask one of employees in the parking or visitor center where you can watch the sunset.
 They’ll point you in the direction of a nearby hill to climb.

 If you watch the sunset, you’ll likely miss the start of an informational video at the visitor center.
 The video primarily speaks about the current controversies on the mountain.
 You can read about the video here.